elibroftw/blog.elijahlopez.ca/content/posts/university/bu-449-fixed-income-analysis.md

 ### Call Protection Period

-- callability is the ability for the issuer to call the bond back
+- Callability is the ability for the issuer to call the bond back
   - usually when interest rates drop, or the firms rating improves
 - although the callability itself leads to a premium, call protections is typical for the first half of the bond's life which reduces the flexibility of the firm